umbraco/UmbracoDocs/Reference/Searching/Examine/Indexing/index-v8.md

 The following example will show how to create an index that will only include nodes based on the document type _product_.

 :::note
-We always recommend that you use the existing built in ExternalIndex.
+We always recommend that you use the existing built-in ExternalIndex.
 You should then query based on the NodeTypeAlias instead of creating a new separate index based on that particular node type.
 However, should the need arise, the example below will show you how to do it.

 Take a look at our [Examine Quick Start](../quick-start/index.md) to see some examples of how to search the ExternalIndex.
 :::

-In order to create this index we need three things:
+To create this index we need three things:

 1. An IndexCreator to create a definition for the configuration of the index(s)
 2. A Component to register the created index(s) with Examine
-3. A Composer to append this Component to the list of Components Umbraco initializes during start up and to register our IndexCreator service with the underlying dependency injection framework, so it can be injected into our Component constructor.
+3. A Composer to append this Component to the list of Components Umbraco initializes during start-up and to register our IndexCreator service with the underlying dependency injection framework, so it can be injected into our Component constructor.

 (Read more about [using Composition and Components to modify Umbraco's default behaviour](../../../../Implementation/Composing/) and [Registering dependencies with Umbraco's underlying IoC framework](../../../Using-Ioc/)).